JohnSovero/Table-Checker/README.md

 # TableChecker

+Image Processing Project to detect the availability of tables in a cafeteria of UPC using concepts of Image Processing

 ## Members
 - John Sovero
 - André Pilco
 - Renzo Espíritu
 - Luis Poma

-Image Processing Project to detect the availability of tables in a cafeteria of UPC

 ## Previous Requirements